-Before investing into any stats other than attack and health, play through the game for a couple rebirths.
+Before investing in any stats other than attack and health, play through the game for a couple of rebirths.
 If you never rely on blocking, then obviously, don’t add any points into the “block” stat.
-If you love using magic, then add into that.
-My take on adding stats in this game is to keep pouring points into attack, and only adding the others if you need it.
+If you love using magic, then add to that.
+My take on adding stats in this game is to keep pouring points into attack and only adding the others if you need it.
 Basically, if you start dying, add a point or two into health.
 If you mess up later in the game, you can re-spec for 100,000 gold.

 Note: Another build you can try is just pumping points into magic instead of attack.
 This makes magic very powerful (obviously) and lowers re-cast time.